How To Obtain Compensation For Victims Of Crime In Singapore

 Government-Backed Compensation

 While there is no explicit state compensation scheme for victims of crime in Singapore, certain cases involving workplace injuries or other specific scenarios may qualify for assistance through relevant government frameworks.
-Victims should consult legal professionals to explore whether any alternative options are available.
+Victims should consult legal professionals to determine whether any alternatives are available.

 Here’s a step-by-step guide to help you navigate the process: